jfinancial/cheatsheets/js_web/JS_Basics.md

 - Why is `NaN` not a number? (`NaN` is defined as a numeric type, but it’s not a real number.
 NaN is result of some mathematical operations that can’t be quantified as a number)
   - The `isNaN()` function determines whether a value is NaN or not.
 Note: coercion inside the isNaN function has interesting rules; you may alternatively want to use `Number.isNaN()`
 - **Objects Literals** are comma-separated list of name-value pairs inside of curly braces; values can be properties and functions.
 All members of an object literal in JavaScript, both properties and functions, are public.
 Private members can only be inside a function.
 You cannot copy an object literal without manually copying all the values.
-- More detail on JavaScript's [data types and data structures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures)
+- More detail on JavaScript's [data types and data structures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures) and on JS' [memory lifecycle](https://blog.alexdevero.com/memory-life-cycle-heap-stack-javascript)
 - **Function Scope** is created inside functions.
 When a function is declared, a new scope block is created inside body of that function.
 A `var` declared inside the new function scope cannot be accessed from parent scope, however, the function scope has access to variables in the parent scope.
 When a variable is created with function scope, it's declaration automatically gets hoisted to the top of the scope.
 - **Type Coercion** occurs because JS has weak types.
 We can explicitly conver these tpyes or sometimes will convert one type to another